Cubans, world commemorate Fidel Castro's life and death

 His ashes are expected to arrive in Santiago de Cuba Saturday for a 7 p.m. rally at the Antonio Maceo Revolution Square.

+On Tuesday through Saturday there will be cannon firings every hour on the hour from 6 a.m. to 6 p.m.

-On Sunday, Castro's ashes will be interred in the same cemetery where Marti is buried after a 7 a.m. service.
+And on Sunday, Castro's ashes will be interred in the same cemetery where Marti is buried after a 7 a.m. service.
 At 9 a.m. that day, another 21-gun salute will fire simultaneously in Havana and Santiago de Cuba.

 Sadness and joy